Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 NVH work continued after launching of WP3 diesel engine.
 The development team paid close attention to further opportunities for improvement and promptly fine-tuned NVH performance based on customer feedback in the market.

 WP4.1 is an optimized and improved product developed on the basis of the Weichai Power 4105 diesel engine.
 The development team conducted noisereducing work for the diesel engine’s power train, accessories, in-cylinder combustion system and other components, including use of high-precision gear, booster BPF noise suppression, pre-sprayed benchmarking for lowering combustion noise and acoustic hood.
 This enabled a reduction of diesel engine noise by 2 to 3 dBA, in-cab noise by 1 dBA and vehicle pass-by noise by 1.5 dBA.
-“Thanks to the efforts of our team and LMS solutions, theWP4.1 diesel engine has achieved superior NVH performance and is regarded as ‘the most silent engine’ in the industry,” says Zhiyong.
+“Thanks to the efforts of our team and Simcenter solutions, theWP4.1 diesel engine has achieved superior NVH performance and is regarded as ‘the most silent engine’ in the industry,” says Zhiyong.

-The success of the WP4.1 noise reduction project is attributable to the subject matter expertise and hard work of the Weichai Power NVH team and Siemens PLM Software’s NVH solution as well as ongoing help from other Weichai Power departments.
+The success of the WP4.1 noise reduction project is attributable to the subject matter expertise and hard work of the Weichai Power NVH team and Siemens Digital Industries Software’s NVH solution as well as ongoing help from other Weichai Power departments.
 During the NVH development process, Weichai Power accumulated invaluable best practices and optimization practices specific to noise-reducing measures, which are now leverageable for other products.